Richter Cine Collimators and Test Projectors

 Options (additional cost):

 - Additional new lens mounts on request (C-Mount, Sony E, MFT, Leica-M, Leica-R, Canon FD, Nikon F, ARRI Standard, ARRI Bayonet.

-- Reference fixed test lens (modified IBE Null) for checking autocollimator and testing/adjusting FFD on digital cameras
+- Back focus Master Lens (modified IBE Null) for checking autocollimator and testing/adjusting FFD on digital cameras

 - Additional length rods for collimator bench